Ringworld: Plot summary

-The party collects one end of the shadow-square wire that was snapped when the ship crashed.
-They travel back to their crashed ship in the floating police station, dragging the wire behind them.
-Louis threads it through the ship to tether it to the police station.
-He then takes the police station up to the summit of "Fist-of-God", the enormous mountain near their crash site.
-The mountain had not appeared on the Ringworld map, leading Louis to conclude that it is in fact the result of a meteoroid impact with the underside of the ring, which pushed the "mountain" up from the ring's floor and broke through.
-The top of the mountain, above the atmosphere, is therefore just a hole in the Ringworld floor.
-Louis drives the police station over the edge, dragging the Lying Bastard along with it.
-The Ringworld spins very quickly, so once the ship drops through the hole and clears the ring, they can use the ship's hyperdrive to get home.
+The party collects one end of the shadow-square wire that snapped after the collision with their ship and fell near their path, and drag it behind them.
+Louis threads it through the Lying Bastard to tether it to the floating police station.
+"Fist-of-God", the enormous mountain near their crash site, was not on the Ringworld map, leading Louis to guess that it is the result of a meteoroid striking the underside of the ring, pushing the ring's floor up and finally breaking through.
+The top of the mountain, above the atmosphere, is therefore just a hole.
+Louis uses the police station to drag the Lying Bastard up and into the hole.
+Once the ship falls through and clears the ring, they can use its hyperdrive to get home.
 The book concludes with Louis and Speaker discussing returning to the Ringworld.